Last updated on

 Banging a giant drum on O’Connell Street as part of the New Year Festival.

 Don’t forget to look down!
 There are lots of plaques commemorating famous Irish people all over the city.

 More on Ireland

 We talk about all the places shown here in our Dublin city guide, which includes things to do in Dublin, as well as places to eat, drink and be merry.
+Here’s a guide to things to do in Dublin with kids.
 And if you want to extend your trip around Ireland, try this 7-day Ireland itinerary.

 Where to sleep